If You Can't Figure Out What's Going On With kicking, You'll Be Glad You Read This Article to Know About Your Dog Behavior!

 10 Reasons Why Does My Dog Kick Me When Lying Down

-2. He is hungry
+Dog is hungry

 If your dog is hungry, he may look for a way to let you know.
 He may start to bark or sniff at your leg or kick you if you are lying down.
 Pups also have different ways of showing hunger.
 A hungry puppy may start to whimper, walk back and forth, or drool from the mouth.

-3. He needs to go out
+The dog needs to go out

 If your dog is not well trained, he may try to let you know that he needs to go out.
 He may start to walk around, sniff at the door, bark, or kick you.
 This is a clear sign that your buddy needs to go outside.
 The best way to prevent this behavior is to make sure that your dog is well trained so that he knows when he needs to go outside.

-4. He does not like the temperature
+The dog does not like the temperature

 Your dog may try to tell you that the temperature is too hot or cold by kicking you while you are sleeping.
 You can check the temperature of the room that your pup is in.
 If the temperature is not right, you should adjust it.
 There are also ways to keep the room cooler or warmer depending on what your dog prefers.

-5. He does not like you
+He does not like you

 Yes, it can happen.
 Your dog might start to act strange around you and his behavior may change.
 He may run away, growl, or even bite you.
 This usually happens when your pup does not like you.
 He may start to do this because he has no choice.